 was lost when the towers were first built.

 Dela Cruz, Heather, "Active Density: Stimulating the Urban Domain in High-Rise Social Housing Developments" (2014).
 Architecture Thesis Prep.
-Paper 243.
+243.

 Syracuse School of Architecture Thesis Prep

 This work is licensed under a Creative Commons Attribution 3.0 License.